venkatachalamlab/ZephIR/README.md

 2. Navigate to the cloned directory on your local machine.

-3. Checkout the current version:
+3. Checkout the current release:
 ```bash
 git checkout v1.0.0
 ```
-Use the following command to see what's new in the most recent tagged version:
+Use the following command to see what's new in the most recent release:
 ```bash
 git show v1.0.0
 ```